 To peel hard boiled eggs, when the eggs are cool enough to handle, tap against the counter or sink to crack the shell all over and then gently peel it off, beginning at the end with the air pocket.
 I find that it is sometimes easier to peel the shell when I do it under running water.

-*Here’s a FUN video for an easy way to “peel” hard boiled eggs demonstrated by Tim Ferris of 4-Hour Work fame:
+*Here's a great video showing an easy way to "peel" hard boiled eggs:

 How Long Can Your Keep Hard Boiled Eggs?

 Hard boiled egg storage is really pretty easy.
 They keep for up to 2 weeks in the refrigerator.
 I place them in a bowl lined with a paper towel set in the refrigerator.